FlauschBert/scored/README.md

 #### Data handling on the server
 The server saves both username and password hash in a user table along with the generated token as primary key.
 Additionally IP address and two timestamps are saved.
 The first timestamp is updated for new authentication, token retrieval and password change.
 The second one marks the lifetime of the generated token.

-## Managing high score information
+## Managing high-score information
-High score information can be duration in seconds or a number.
+High-score information can be duration in seconds or a number.
 Best can be either shortest duration (encoded as `2`) or lowest number (encoded as `0`) or longest duration (encoded as `3`) or highest number (encoded as `1`).
-This is encoded in the type of high score of the game.
+This is encoded in the type of high-score of the game.
 See [Add a game](https://github.com/FlauschBert/scored#add-a-game).

-### Add or update high score information
+### Add or update high-score information

 #### Command
 This has to be done with the `SCOR10` command:
 `SCOR10|\`
 `u8x:<512 bit hash of user token>|\`
 `u8x:<512 bit hash of game token>|\`
-`u64:<high score>`.
+`u64:<high-score>`.
-High score is interpreted as number or duration in seconds.
+High-score is interpreted as number or duration in seconds.

 #### Data handling on the server
-Saved are the username with high score and timestamp of submission.
+Saved are the username with high-score and timestamp of submission.